 We love Kennebunkport… so do Presidents, painters and poets… it’s a beautiful seaside village encompassing two towns, four beautiful beaches, miles of coastline, an iconic lighthouse, and a plethora of great pubs, waterfront restaurants and lovely inns and hotels.

 Confession: we live here and love Kennebunkport… from the beautiful Kennebunk River that divides Kennebunk and Kennebunkport – perfect for boating, paddleboarding, kayak and canoeing, to the oceanfront beaches and walks of Gooch’s, Parson’s Way, Colony Beach, and Goose Rocks Beach.
 We are proud to call Kennebunkport our home.

 What we love most about KPort is the culture, you have hard working lobstermen sitting at a bar next to Secret Service agents, famed artists and actors (we are not going to name drop) enjoying happy hour at favorite bars like Old Vines and Alissons.
 Sightings of President Bush, #43 (as #41 passed in 2018 along with his beloved wife Barbara), and big tuna catches off commercial fishing boats are common from the same pier.

 Our idea of a perfect Kennebunkport day is a morning walk along Ocean Avenue past St Annes Church, Spouting Cave and the Blow Hole to Walkers Point, coffee at Dock Square Coffee House, and a trip to the Farmer’s Market in downtown Kennebunk.

 We love to get out on the water, boating, the best way to see the Maine coast.
 For a great hour and half lobster boat tour, Rugosa Tours leaves the Nonantum Resort and Captain Bob gives wonderful narrated tour as you pass the Bush Compound, the seals and birds on Bumpkin Island and out towards Goat Island Light.
 You even pull up lobster traps and learn all about lobstering.
-If you prefer fishing, Captain Bruce of Libreti Rose will take you out on a private charter to catch striper.
-We love to sail, and the Pineapple Ketch offers a beautiful sailboat for a two hour cruise, particularly at sunset.
+If you prefer to sail, the Pineapple Ketch offers a beautiful sailboat for a two hour cruise, particularly at sunset.
 Or for speed lovers, New England Eco Adventures rib boat is wild, and wet, zipping to Wells and Cape Porpoise!